electron-modules/graceful-updater/README.md

 6. error
 - params: `Error`

-This event will be triggered when an error occurs inside the updater
+Triggered when an error occurs inside the updater

 <!-- GITCONTRIBUTOR_START -->